alan-turing-institute/alexa-room-finder/docs/room-finder.md

 #### Can I emit two events at the same time?

-Provided you don't need them to happen synchronously, and they don't both send something to Alexa - yes.
+Provided you don't need them to happen synchronously, and they don't both send something to Alexa - yes, but I don't recommend doing it.
+The issue is that the current SDK uses `context.succeed()` rather than `callback()` when it's done. `callback` waits for the event loop to be empty, whereas `context.succeed()` doesn't.
+Therefore you can't guarantee that simultaneous asynchronous events will finish, if `context.succeed()` is called to early.

 # Room Finder